american-nobody999/three-match-image/README.md

 3. reformat and name images in series for better management
 4. all content is collected in screenshots--do not use jpg or png
 5. idea--screen shots of the written voices and stories as images for now--

+//Update 06/16/2026//
+1. adding folders for better asset manangement of site
+2. maint folder will include all background images and link images